This is a guide covering the best cameras for music videos.

 The body is lightweight and compact making it a top pick for those who don’t want to carry around heavy DLSRs.

 Also, you get 2 dials and an arrow pad to make navigation easy.
-You can argue that it is a contender for the best camera for music videos given its capabilities and price point.
+You can argue that it is a contender for the best camera for music videos given its capabilities.
 However, the skin tone can be a bit red for some.

 12. Fujifilm X-T4